andersbc/andersbc.github.io/_posts/2014-3-3-Hello-World.md

 ```
 {: .codepen-able}

-This syntax might seem slightly odd, but you use the same principle when you declare a function and then call it:
+The syntax might seem slightly odd at first, but you use the same principle when you declare a function and then call it:

 ```js
 // declare a function